junxit/us-congress-bills-114/metadata.md

 - 2015-11-19 — Placed on the Union Calendar, Calendar No. 262.
 - 2015-11-19 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-343, Part I.
 - 2015-11-19 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-343, Part I.
+- 2015-12-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-12-08 — Considered as unfinished business. (consideration: CR H9062)
+- 2015-12-08 — Considered under suspension of the rules. (consideration: CR H9037-9040, H9041)
+- 2015-12-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3842.
+- 2015-12-08 — DEBATE - The House resumed debate on the motion to suspend the rules and pass H.R.
+3842.
+- 2015-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-12-08 — Mr. Carter (GA) moved to suspend the rules and pass the bill, as amended.
+- 2015-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 2 (Roll no. 680). (text: CR H9037-9038)
+- 2015-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 2 (Roll no. 680).(text: CR H9037-9038)